 Kinga Pabjan discusses Lotus House, 3D printing and Team WashU at Solar Decathlon China

 Lotus House, a 650-square-foot residence designed and built by Team WashU in the northwestern city of Dezhou for the 2018 Solar Decathlon China.
-The design was led by seven students: John Hampton, Shannon Mallon, Heewoong Yang, Yuejia Ying, Lu Yu, Kinga
+Seven students led the design team.

 From consumer goods to medical devices, 3D printing is reshaping the manufacturing world.
 But what about construction?
 Could this technology change the way buildings are made?

 That’s the question posed by a team from Washington University in St. Louis.
 Over the past eight months, students from the Sam Fox School of Design & Visual Arts and the School of Engineering & Applied Science — with support from the International Center for Energy, Environment and Sustainability (InCEES) — have used 3D printing to design and fabricate elements of Lotus House, an energy-efficient prototype residence unveiled this month as part of Solar Decathlon China 2018.

 In this Q&A, project manager Kinga Pabjan, a master’s candidate in architecture and construction management, discusses Lotus House, 3D printing and the future of sustainable construction.

 Lotus House is a 650-square-foot, single-story home.
 The exterior is composed of curved, overlapping panels, arrayed around a central axis like a blossoming flower.

 We were inspired by the beauty, delicacy and cultural importance of the lotus.
 But we didn’t start with the lotus.
 Our initial intention was to use emerging technologies, particularly additive manufacturing, to create organic form.
 We wanted to challenge the possibilities of 3D printing.